Adak, Alaska

-History and culture
+History

 19th century

 The Aleutian Islands were historically occupied by the Unanga, more commonly known now as the Aleuts.
 The once heavily populated island was eventually abandoned in the early 19th century as the Aleutian Island hunters followed the Russian fur trade eastward, and famine set in on the Andreanof Island group.
 However, they continued to hunt and fish actively around the island over the years, until World War II broke out.

-Military involvement and the naval station
+Military

 Adak Army installations allowed U.S. and Canadian forces to mount a successful offensive against the Japanese-held islands of Kiska and Attu.
 After the war, Adak was developed as a naval air station, playing an important role during the Cold War as a submarine surveillance center.
 Large earthquakes rocked the island in 1957, 1964 and 1977.

 At its peak, the station housed over 6,000 naval and Coast Guard personnel and their families.
-In 1994, the base was downsized, and both family housing and schools were closed.
+In 1994, the base was downsized; the local McDonald's and both the family housing and schools were closed.
 The station officially closed on March 31, 1997, as a result of 1995 Base Realignment and Closure Commission (BRAC).
 The Aleut Corporation purchased Adak's facilities under a land transfer agreement with the Department of the Interior and the U.S. Navy/Department of Defense.
-This agreement was finalized in March, 2004.
+This agreement was finalized in March 2004.
 About 30 families with children relocated to Adak in September 1998, most of them Aleut Corp. shareholders, and the former high school was reopened at that time as a K–12 institution.
-The community incorporated as a second-class city in April, 2001.
+The community incorporated as a second-class city in April 2001.
 Substantially all of the infrastructure and facilities on Adak are owned by Aleut Corporation, which is currently developing Adak as a commercial center via their subsidiary companies.
 For example, properties in active use are leased by Adak Commercial Properties, LLC.

 Since World War II, the U.S. Navy and Coast Guard developed facilities and recreation opportunities at Adak.
 At its peak, Adak had a college, a McDonald's restaurant, a Baskin-Robbins ice cream stand, movie theater, roller skating rink, swimming pool, ski lodge, bowling alleys, skeet range, auto hobby shop, photo lab, and racquetball & tennis courts.
 A new $18-million hospital was built in 1990, just seven years prior to the closure of the station.
 By March 2003, six years after the closure of the station, most of these facilities had closed.

 As of March 2021, the U.S. Navy is considering reopening the air base at Adak.